offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    This logic also applies to spell checking.
 Words that cluster together closely are more likely to be mis-identified by a standard spellchecker, meaning individual clusters should have their own spell checking strategies?
 If you're going to do this with words, use a factor in QWERTY keyboard key distances into the similarity / distance matrix.
  * Hierarchial clustering explorer - Generate a neighbour joining phylogeny tree based on pearson distance of sequence alignment distance, then visualize the tree and provide the user with "interesting" internal nodes (clusters).
 In this case, "interesting" would be any internal node where the distance to most leaf nodes is within some threshold / average / variance / etc...
 Also, maybe provide an "idealized" view of the clustered data for each internal node (e.g. average the vectors for the leaves to produce the vector for the internal node).
+ * Hierarchial clustering as a means of detecting outliers - Cluster data using neighbouring join phylogeny.
+How far is each leaf node to its parent internal node?
+Find any that are grossly over the average / squared error distortion / some other metric?
+Report it.
+Try other ways as well (e.g. pick a root and see how far it is from the root -- root picked using some metric like avg distance between leaf nodes / 2 or squared error distortion).

 # Terminology